matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 warnings" to catch those kinds of errors in real code.
 But I'd be hiding a different issue.

-You'll noticed I used 'ar' and not 'a' for the variable name.
-That shouldn't make a difference, right?
+You'll noticed I used `ar` and not `a` for the variable names.
+That couldn't *possibly* make a difference, right?
 Well...

 ```
 $ cat tmieh2.pl